CyberFlameGO/svnpython/Doc/library/wsgiref.rst

    :synopsis: A simple WSGI HTTP server.

-This module implements a simple HTTP server (based on :mod:`BaseHTTPServer`) that serves WSGI applications.
+This module implements a simple HTTP server (based on :mod:`http.server`) that serves WSGI applications.
 Each server instance serves a single WSGI application on a given host and port.
 If you want to serve multiple applications on a single host and port, you should create a WSGI application